Why is oral hygiene so important?

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 This should not last long, but only if the mouth is kept clean and plaque-free.
 If the mouth is not kept clean, the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive, consult with Dr. Torres-Melendez.
-She may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.
+If your teeth are especially sensitive, consult with Dr. Torres-Melendez and Dr. Spatz.
+They may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.

 Choosing Oral Hygiene Products

 There are so many products competing for their market share that it can become confusing and difficult to choose between all the offerings.
 Following are some suggestions for selecting dental care products that will work better for you: